xiaonilee/xiaonilee.github.io/content/post/GDC.md

   ![filesset3](filesset3.png)

-- Count lines in downloaded data.
+- Count number of lines in all downloaded data.

 ```markdown